kkennis/Brain-teasers/part4_quad-ruby-meets-samuel-beckett-challenge/README.md

 Remember the precise requirements. `beckettDirections` should return a list of arrays such that

-1. Every subset of the input array is in the list exactly once–two arrays that differ only by their ordering count as the same actors being on stage, for our purposes.
+1. Every subset of the input array is in the list exactly once – two arrays that differ only by their ordering count as the same actors being on stage, for our purposes.
 2. Consecutive arrays in the list differs by *either* the addition or removal of a single element, representing an actor either entering or leaving the stage, respectively.

 #### Fun Facts!